-I wondered that while re-reading this great 2018 David Streifeld profile of Lina Kahn, who President Biden will reportedly nominate to the FTC.
+I wondered that while re-reading this great 2018 David Streifeld profile of Lina Khan, who President Biden will reportedly nominate to the FTC.
 Kahn helped inspire the current antitrust moment with a widely read paper, “Amazon’s Antitrust Paradox,” which helped to move the discussion of competition issues away from a decades-long focus on price increases.

 This has been a necessary and productive reversal.
 As more of our lives move online, we can’t help but notice all the ways in which our activities are enabled and monitored by a small handful of West Coast companies.

 Facebook owns three of the most popular apps in the world; is a primary news source for billions; hosts a significant portion of global political speech; runs a large marketplace for physical goods; is building a significant consumer hardware division; and developed a cryptocurrency (now operated by a consortium) intended to power a worldwide payments network.